suhank/zea-engine/docs/api/SceneTree/ObjAsset.md

 ### ObjAsset
 Class designed to load and handle `.obj` files.
-Which define the grometry and other properties for objects.
+Which define the geometry and other properties for objects.

 **Parameters**
 * **splitObjects([`BooleanParameter`](api/SceneTree/Parameters/BooleanParameter.md)):** _todo_